 Is it safe to dye your hair while breastfeeding?

-There has not been much research done on the effects of dying your hair while breastfeeding, but there are a few studies that have been done on pregnant women that indicate neither permanent or semi-permanent dyes are toxic and only a small amount of dye is absorbed through the scalp.
+There hasn’t been much research done on the effects of dying your hair while breastfeeding, but there has been a few studies on pregnant women that indicate neither permanent or semi-permanent dyes are toxic and only a small amount of dye is absorbed through the scalp.
 Even less than that will be passed on through the breastmilk.

-If you are concerned about any chemicals being passed to your nursing baby, consider getting highlights instead of a full dye job since they are painted on individually and you can request that your stylist not make direct contact with your scalp.
+If you are concerned about any chemicals being passed to your nursing baby, consider getting highlights instead of a full dye job since they are painted on individually.
+In this case, you can tell your stylist to avoid direct contact with your scalp.

 Alternatively, using one of the natural dyes noted above will minimize the harmful chemicals that could potentially be absorbed.